Cartesian closed category: Definition

-which is natural in both X and Z.
+which is natural in X, Y, and Z.

 Take care to note that a Cartesian closed category need not have finite limits; only finite products are guaranteed.

 If a category has the property that all its slice categories are Cartesian closed, then it is called locally cartesian closed.
 Note that if C is locally Cartesian closed, it need not actually be Cartesian closed; that happens if and only if C has a terminal object.